Tag: resurrection

 The event itself begins with what cannot be done alone.
 The stone being rolled away.
 This is not a one-, two-, or even three-person job.
 The stone that would go in front were HEAVY.

-The first “” to the Resurrection event was actually the stone being moved.
-An obstacle beyond a single human’s ability to bear was removed.
+The first “witness” to the Resurrection event was actually the stone being moved.
+An obstacle beyond a single ‘s ability to bear was removed.
 Perhaps it is a stretch.
 Yet, the biggest obstacle for the Marys and Salome to be was removed by God.

 The dividing wall is not a small obstacle between two very different people groups who view the other as scum or dirty.
-The , , love, and redemption of the Gospel are able to not just remove what separates them; it is able to join them .
+The , , , and of the Gospel are able to not just remove what separates them; it is able to join them together.

 When we are divided by seemingly impossible walls, we either try to stay on “our side”, try to scale the wall, or even try to destroy the wall.
 We often do this in our own power.